It's one engineer. On purpose.

 My incentives point the same way as yours

 I'm not a reseller and not an affiliate — I take no commission from OVH, Hetzner, Cloudflare, or anyone.
 I'm not paid more when you use more.
-I make money when your infrastructure gets cheaper and stays boring.
+The managed plan makes this literal: a flat base plus a share of the savings I can prove against your starting bill, so I make money when your infrastructure gets cheaper and stays boring.
 That's why I'll tell you when not to migrate, and why I price the cost of running things honestly instead of selling you a "near-zero cost" fantasy.

 A bigger firm's incentive is a bigger engagement.
 Mine is a smaller bill you stop thinking about.